OrthoFinder/OrthoFinder/README.md

 <img src="assets/concept_figure.png" alt="OF3_Workflow" width="800"/>

-OrthoFinder identifies orthogroups, infers gene trees for all orthogroups, and analyzes these gene trees to identify the rooted species tree.
-The method subsequently identifies all gene duplication events in the complete set of gene trees, and provides both gene tree and species tree-level analysis of gene duplications.
-OrthoFinder further analyzes all of this phylogenetic information to identify the complete set of orthologs between all species and provide extensive comparative genomics statistics.
+OrthoFinder identifies orthogroups, infers gene trees for all orthogroups, and analyzes the gene trees to identify the rooted species tree.
+The method subsequently identifies all gene duplication events in the complete set of gene trees, and analyses them at both gene tree and species tree level.
+OrthoFinder further analyzes all of this phylogenetic information to identify the complete set of orthologs between all species, and provide extensive comparative genomics statistics.

 ## Table of contents
 - [Installation](#Installation)